Discussing OTP Applications and Libraries

 tl;dr

-• Understand library as an OTP application that exposes just code and application as an OTP application that defines a supervision tree as part of their start process.
+as an OTP application that defines a supervision tree as part of their start process. - Avoid defining